Robocup-simplus/simplus_vrep/EASY_SETUP.md

 Run the downloaded file. (make sure to check the highlited box below for adding python path)
 ![install Python Win](docs/img/installPythonWin.png?raw=true "install Python Win")

+### Using V-rep version 4 (CoppeliaSim)
+[Download the installer_4.zip] (https://github.com/Robocup-simplus/simplus_vrep/raw/master/easy_setup/windows/installer_v4.zip). extract it and run the "installer_4.bat" by double clicking on it.

+### Using V-rep version 3.6.2

 Then, download V-rep from [coppeliarobotics](http://coppeliarobotics.com/files/V-REP_PLAYER_V3_6_2_Setup.exe), there is just a couple of Nexts to finish V-rep installation.

 Afterwards, download `simplus_vrep-master` file from [Simplus Github](https://github.com/Robocup-simplus/simplus_vrep/archive/master.zip), and extract the downloaded file to the interested directory.

-Run the bat file in `simplus_vrep-master/easy_setup/windows/install.bat` **as administrator**, to setup all the requirements(this setup includes prepared worlds, models, & etc, while the setup is finished you will be ask to press a key to exit).
+Run the bat file in `simplus_vrep-master/easy_setup/windows/install.bat` , to setup all the requirements(this setup includes prepared worlds, models, & etc, while the setup is finished you will be ask to press a key to exit).

 ## World setup

+### Using V-rep version 4 (CoppeliaSim)

+Run the bat file in `simplus_vrep-master/easy_setup/windows/simulator_v4.bat`.

+### Using V-rep version 3.6.2
-Run the bat file in `simplus_vrep-master/easy_setup/windows/simulator.bat` **as administrator** to open and setup the world.
+Run the bat file in `simplus_vrep-master/easy_setup/windows/simulator.bat` .

 ## Run
 There is two methods to communicate with the robot: